Jurassic Park (1993) Director: Steven Spielberg

 “Life… finds a way”

-Jurassic Park is not a high art cinema, but honestly it is just great escapist fun that hearkens back to early adventure movies like the clay-mation The Lost World and King Kong (which is briefly mentioned in the film).
+Jurassic Park is not a high art cinema, but honestly it is just great escapist fun that hearkens back to early adventure movies like the clay-mation blockbusters The Lost World and King Kong (which is briefly mentioned in the film).
 I have always loved this movie.

-With support from Michael Crichton in developing the script, Jurassic Park follows an eccentric billionaire who plays God and begins funding research to clone and reanimate long-extinct dinosaurs using DNA extracted from mosquitos preserved in amber.
+With support from Michael Crichton in developing the script, Jurassic Park follows an eccentric billionaire who decides to play God and begins funding research to clone and reanimate long-extinct dinosaurs using DNA extracted from mosquitos preserved in amber.
 The newly reborn dinosaurs are kept on a remote fictional island called Isla Nubar off the coast of Costa Rica, with plans to soon open a theme park.
 However, one night an accident occurs and one of the park staff is eaten by the raptors.
 In response to nervous investors, the park’s founder John Hammond (played by the legendary Richard Attenborough) invites a select group of experts to visit the island and verify its safety.
 This group includes a paleontologist named Dr. Alan Grant (Sam Neill) and his girlfriend and fellow paleontologist Dr. Ellie Sattler (Laura Dern), and a leading mathematician and “chaos theory” expert named Dr. Ian Malcolm (played by Jeff Goldblum, who more or less steals the show).
 Also a sleazy attorney tags along to merely appease the investors.
 As they are flown into the park and witness living dinosaurs for the first time, we feel their shock and wonder, but this feeling quickly fades into criticism (the only one who defends the idea is the attorney).
 Naturally, there is some terrific banter between Hammond Malcolm, here are some of his best quotes:

 “I’ll tell you the problem with the scientific power that you’re using here, it didn’t require any discipline to attain it.
 You read what others had done and you took the next step.
 You didn’t earn the knowledge for yourselves, so you don’t take any responsibility for it.
 You stood on the shoulders of geniuses to accomplish something as fast as you could, and before you even knew what you had, you patented it, and packaged it, and slapped it on a plastic lunchbox, and now you want to sell it now.”